bvasilop/js-algorithms-and-data-structures-masterclass/Big-0-Notation.md

 ## Space Complexity

+### When a program executes, it has two ways to remember things

+* Heap - where we store variables that we assign
+* Stack - where we keep track of our function calls
+  1) Stack overflow is an issue that occurs when dealing with memory
+  2) What affects Space Complexity?
+(Variables, Data Structures Function Calls and Allocations)
+---

+* We look at the total size relative to the size of the input and see how much memory we are allocating (variables).

+---

 * As (n) grows if we're approaching infinity, the size of the input itself which is (n) is going to grow.

 * Auxiliary space complexity refers to space required by the algorithm, not including space taken up by the inputs